 When do Haitians get to stop running?

 A graduate of Northview High School, Pipoly works for Bryan Cave Leighton Paisner in Chicago.
-The case, Miot vs. Trump, is one of two class action lawsuits challenging the administration’s attempts to revoke TPS for Haitians and Syrians.
-The administration has been steadily losing in court, but no one can predict what the U.S. Supreme Court will decide.
+Miot vs. Trump is one of two class action lawsuits challenging the administration’s attempts to revoke TPS for Haitians and Syrians.
+The Trump administration has been steadily losing in court, but no one can predict what the U.S. Supreme Court will decide.

-However, it’s crystal clear to everyone that the President’s decision to end TPS for Haitians was driven by abject racism, which is a violation of the 5th amendment to the U.S. Constitution.
-He has made no attempt to even hide it, and built up a damning list of public evidence in his two terms, such as:
+However, it’s crystal clear that the President’s goal of ending TPS for Haitians was driven by abject racism, which is a violation of the 5th Amendment to the U.S. Constitution.
+The President himself has been outspoken and loud on this point, in both of his terms by:

 Referring to Haiti (and African nations) as “shithole countries.”